microsoft/Service-Fabric-AppDRTool/README.md

 To run this application you also need have the Service Fabric Runtime installed.

+Please see the `USAGEGUIDE.md` for a manual to use the tool.

 ## Components
 This application consists of three components:
  - WebInterface (stateless) : The web front-end service